mac-n/mac-n.github.io/index.md

 Current work used relatively shallow networks.
 Future directions include:
 * Scaling to deeper models and higher dimensions.
 * Optimizing computational overhead.
-* Further exploring PPN-Transformer integrations for adaptation to language tasks.
+* Exploring PPN-Transformer integrations for adaptation to language tasks.

 If successful, this line of work could offer a new alignment path: one where high-performance models are inherently legible, auditable, and governable—by design, not by approximation.